Anirbanbhk88/Saliency-Prediction/README.md

 saliency system was developed using deep neural network architecture utilizing the encoder-decoder structure.
 The model, data set preparation and training was done using Pytorch library and python being the programming language.

+Some of the sample predictions by the trained model of key areas of the image are shown below: